andypiper/my-glitch-in-bio/README.md

 In `index.html` you'll see where the theme is applied to the page at the first comment, which starts with `<!--- THEMES:`.
 We've also included a few `<!--- NEXT STEPS: ` comments in the HTML that show things like adding a bio paragraph or embedding a YouTube video. **For more HTML learning try out [Hello Website](https://glitch.com/~glitch-hello-website).**

+The images in the default settings.json file are from [Generative Placeholders](https://glitch.com/~generative-placeholders) by []

 ## What's in this project?